(Recently updated… March 2020)

 Sabine Eisenhauer Germanedu@aol.com

 4) German International School of Silicon Valley in San Francisco in the Presidio has a summer program for K-2 students.
-Overall, the GISSV is offering summer camps at all three locations (Silicon Valley, Presidio, East Bay).
+Overall, the GISSV is offering summer camps at two locations (Silicon Valley and a San Francisco location).

 In the USA